Forming a Business?

 When we get started, we will discuss your options and help determine which business entity best fits your needs, such as a partnership, LLC, or a corporation.
 We will guide you through every step of the formation process, providing skilled legal assistance that highlights how choices you make today will affect your choices in the future.
 With our assistance, you can avoid costly mistakes that could harm your business financially and impact your personal finances.

-Here are some of the most common business entities we help with:
+Here are some of the most common business entities a Cincinnati business formation attorney from Kinetic Law can help with:

 Limited Liability Company (LLC)